NewAmericanPublicArt/color-commons/README.md

 On Pi, generate SSH keys, by running once: `ssh-keygen`

 Append `/root/.ssh/id_rsa.pub` to file on remote server: `/home/sms/.ssh/authorized_keys`

+Check that you can log in remotely via SSH from the Pi to the remote server with the username `sms`.
+Along the way, accept the host's public key.

 Ensure that on remote server in `/etc/ssh/sshd_config`, we have: `GatewayPorts yes`